soudev/knowledge.mine/stuff/frontend_frameworks_interface.md

 * [Pure](http://purecss.io/) - A set of small, responsive CSS modules that you can use in every web project.

+* [skelJS](http://skeljs.org/) - A framework for building responsive sites and apps.

 ### Foundation